-Physician Assistant Student Employment Policy (A3.04, A3.05)
+Physician Assistant Student Employment Policy

 The Physician Assistant Program is extremely demanding in terms of work load and time commitment.
 Therefore, physician assistant students are not permitted to be employed off campus while enrolled in Faulkner University's Physician Assistant Program.
 Students who are approved for federal work-study may work in an on-campus capacity for a limited number of hours each week.
-However, the program will in no way require students to work for the program.
-Furthermore, no student may be substituted for or function as instructional faculty or clinical or administrative staff.
-While some students with significant experience or skill may function as a peer tutor during laboratory sessions, they will not function as instructional faculty for student assessment or employment.